 - need special seats and desks or tables, and extra space for wheelchairs or other equipment

-- need other students or a scribe to take notes for them; or have class lectures, discussions, and activities recorded via video or audio
+- need someone else to take notes; or have class lectures, discussions, and activities recorded via video or audio

 What Teachers Can Do